“Tell me, what is it you

 MY BOOK

-In 2024, I published a memoir about my experience of childhood injury and the resultant trauma.
+In 2024, I published a memoir about my childhood injury and the resultant trauma, which has echoed throughout my life.

 Kirkus Reviews called the book “a fresh, open and inspiring remembrance.”
 Anyone who lives with disability and/or the aftereffects of trauma will find inspiration in these pages.